 Developing Lithium Sulfur Batteries

-Researchers: Max Saccone (Ph.D. student in Chemical Engineering),
+Researcher: Dr. Max Saccone (Former Ph.D. student in Chemical Emgineering)

 Electrochemical Characterization of Architected Electrodes

 Researcher: Dr. Kai Narita (Former Ph.D. student in Materials Science)

 Understanding the aging mechanisms in battery systems facilitates the development of their effective utilizations, but it is limited by multi-scale dynamics in the stochastic structure of slurry electrodes.
 To address this challenge, we prescribe the design and fabrication of 3D architected battery electrodes to effectively characterize sources of aging such as solid electrolyte interface (SEI) formation and lithium dendrite growth via in situ visualization and electrochemical monitoring, in addition to post-characterization techniques.
 Electrochemical phenomena in battery systems are coupled at various scales: namely, at the levels of interfacial reactions and the transport of carriers such as ions and electrons.
 These behaviors are governed by the distribution of current and potential, which are directly related to structural factors such as mean transport trajectories, electrode surface area, and the relative positions of electrode.
 By using 3D architected electrodes with fully controllable features and flexible form-factors, we can systematically explore operating batteries to understand their aging mechanisms.